-Updates from the CDC on the COVID-19 vaccine, pregnancy, and infertility
+Updates from the CDC and ASRM on the COVID-19 bivalent boosters, pregnancy, and infertility.
+Updated 12/16/22 to include information on bivalent booster vaccinations.

 How do we know the vaccine is safe for pregnant people?